fishcollective/fishcollective.github.io/_pages/data.md

 toc: true
 ---

-# Details on how to access data are coming soon!
+# More details on how to access data are coming soon!
 Watch this space.
 ---

-Please [sign up to become a member](/join) of The Fish Collective before accessing the data.

 <div class="steps-container">
   <!-- Step 1 -->
   <div class="step">
     <h2>Step 1: Join The Fish Collective</h2>